webpack/webpack-cli/CONTRIBUTING.md

 npm link webpack-cli
 ```

-* To run the tests with:
+* Run all the tests with:
   - `npm run test`

 * To test a single CLI (flag) test case: